zradick/terraform-aws-guardduty-to-slack/README.md

 # terraform-aws-guardduty-to-slack
 This will spin up the required AWS resources to be able to grab events from AWS GuardDuty and send them to Slack formatted.
-This is based off the based off of this cloudformation template created by AWS here: https://github.com/aws-samples/amazon-guardduty-to-slack
+This is based off of this cloudformation template created by AWS here: https://github.com/aws-samples/amazon-guardduty-to-slack.

 ## Requirements
-This will not create guardduty for you.
-You need to have that running for this to be able to pull guardduty events.
+This will not create GuardDuty for you.
+You need to have that running for this to be able to pull GuardDuty events.

 ## Usage
 ```